elisa2995/ARM32-64isa/64bit/GPIO/02_Button/README.md

 <ol>
 <li>Map the GPIO memory to a main memory location so that we can access it (see <a href="https://github.com/elisa2995/ARM32-64isa/wiki/GPIO-01_BlinkLED#mapping">blinkLED - Mapping the GPIO memory to a main memory location</a> explanation)</li>
 <li>Configure the pin function to input (see <a href="https://github.com/elisa2995/ARM32-64isa/wiki/GPIO-01_BlinkLED#configure">blinkLED - Configure the pin function</a> explanation)</li>
-<li>Initialize the voltage of the pin to GND (see <a href="https://github.com/elisa2995/ARM32-64isa/wiki/GPIO-01_BlinkLED/_edit">blinkLED</a> explanation)</li>
 <li>Read the state of the button and decrement consequently a counter</li>
 </ol>

 <h3 id="readState"> Read the state of a pin </h3>
 The implementation of the read function is made in gpioPinRead.s files (<a href="https://github.com/elisa2995/ARM32-64isa/blob/master/32bit/GPIO/02_Button/gpioPinRead32.s">32bit</a>, <a href="https://github.com/elisa2995/ARM32-64isa/blob/master/64bit/GPIO/02_Button/gpioPinRead64.s">64bit</a>).
-These functions need as input the address of the GPIO in mapped memory and the number of the pin of which you want to read the state.<br>
+This function needs as input the address of the GPIO in mapped memory and the number of the pin of which you want to read the state.<br>
-First of all, you have to find the address of GPLEV0-GPLEV1 registers, the registers in which there is saved the state of the pins (see <a href="https://github.com/elisa2995/ARM32-64isa/wiki/GPIO#pinSetting">GPIO introduction</a>).
-To do so you simply have to add the offset of GPLEV (you can find it on Broadcom documentation) to the GPIO address in mapped memory.
+First of all, you have to find the address of GPLEV0-GPLEV1 registers, the registers in which the states of the pins are saved (see <a href="https://github.com/elisa2995/ARM32-64isa/wiki/GPIO#pinSetting">GPIO introduction</a>).
+To do so you simply have to add the offset of GPLEV (you can find it in Broadcom documentation) to the GPIO address in mapped memory.

 <table>
 <tr>